freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/debug-c-sharp-console-applications/challenge-project-debug-a-c-sharp-console-application-using-visual-studio-code.md

 ## --assignment--

-Complete the [Debug a C# Console Application using Visual Studio Code](https://learn.microsoft.com/training/modules/challenge-project-debug-c-sharp-console-application/) challenge project on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/challenge-project-debug-c-sharp-console-application/" target="_blank" rel="noreferrer">Debug a C# Console Application using Visual Studio Code</a> challenge project on Microsoft Learn.
 Then, answer the question below.

 ## --text--